mspnp/aks-baseline/docs/deploy/05-bootstrap-prep.md

 ### Bootstrapping method

 We'll be bootstrapping this cluster with the Flux GitOps agent installed as an AKS extension.
 This specific choice does not imply that Flux, or GitOps in general, is the only approach to bootstrapping.
 Consider your organizational familiarity and acceptance of tooling like this and decide whether cluster bootstrapping should be performed with GitOps or via your deployment pipelines.
 If you are running a fleet of clusters, a GitOps approach is highly recommended for uniformity and easier governance.
 When running only a few clusters, GitOps might be seen as "too much" and you might instead opt for integrating that process into one or more deployment pipelines to ensure bootstrapping takes place.

-No matter which way you go, you'll need your bootstrapping artifacts ready to go before you start your cluster deployment so that you can minimize the time between cluster deployment and bootstrapping.
-Using the Flux AKS extension allows your cluster to start already bootstrapped and sets you up with a solid management foundation going forward.
+Whichever tooling choice you make, you'll need your bootstrapping artifacts ready to go before you start your cluster deployment so that you can minimize the time between cluster deployment and bootstrapping.
+Using the Flux AKS extension allows your cluster to start already bootstrapped and sets you up with a solid management foundation to build upon.

 ### Additional resources

 In addition to Azure Container Registry being deployed to support bootstrapping, this is where any other resources that are considered not tied to the lifecycle of an individual cluster is deployed.
-Azure Container Registry is one example as talked about above.
-Another example could be an AKS Backup Vault and backup artifacts storage account which likely would exist prior to and after any individual AKS cluster's existence.
-When designing your pipelines, ensure to isolate components by their lifecycle watch for singletons in an architecture.
-These are typically resources like regional logging sinks, supporting global routing infrastructure, and so on.
-This is in contrast with potentially transient/replaceable components, like the AKS cluster itself. *This implementation does not represent a complete separation of stamp vs regional resources but is fairly close.
+Another example could be an AKS Backup Vault, and a backup artifacts storage account, which likely would exist prior to and after any individual AKS cluster's existence.

+When designing your pipelines, be sure to isolate components by their lifecycle.
+Identify singletons in an architecture.
+Singletons are typically resources like regional logging sinks, global routing infrastructure, and so on.
+This is in contrast with potentially transient/replaceable components, like the AKS cluster itself.

+*This implementation does not represent a complete separation of stamp resources from regional resources, but is fairly close.
 Deviations are strictly for ease of deployment in this walkthrough instead of as examples of guidance.*

 ## Steps